robinkarim/Production-Book/docs/cirrent-console.rst

 * **Operations role:** allows a user to add Device Types and Devices to an account

+* **Cloud ID role:** a role specific to CIRRENT™ Cloud ID customers, enables the user to bind compatible devices to their Cloud ID account

 * **Administrator role:** includes the ability to create or delete users, create and delete API keys